turbot/powerpipe-docs/docs/powerpipe-hcl/dashboard.md

 ### icon

 Many dashboard elements contain an `icon` argument.
 The icon arguments support a standard set of functionality and options, and may be:
-- A google [material symbols icon](https://fonts.google.com/icons).
-If no prefix is specified, the icon will be chosen from google material symbols.
-For example, `icon = "verified-user"` will use the `verified_user` icon from google material symbols.
+- A Google [material symbols icon](https://fonts.google.com/icons).
+If no prefix is specified, the icon will be chosen from Google material symbols.
+For example, `icon = "verified-user"` will use the `verified_user` icon from Google material symbols.
 - A [heroicons](https://heroicons.com/) icon.
 To use heroicons, prefix the icon name with `heroicons-outline:` or `heroicons-solid:`.
 For example, `icon = "heroicons-outline:shield-check"` will use the `shield-check` icon from heroicons outline.
 - A custom icon.
-To use a custom icon, specify the icon URL, for example `icon = "https://powerpipe.io/images/powerpipe-logo.png"`.
+To use a custom icon, specify the icon URL (for example `icon = "https://powerpipe.io/images/powerpipe-logo.png"`).
 - Text.
-To use text as an icon, prefix the icon with `text:`, for example `icon = "text:OK"` will display the text "OK" in place of an icon.
-Any unicode characters may appear, so you can even use `icon = "text:👍"`.
+To use text as an icon, prefix the icon with `text`.
+For example `icon = "text:OK"` will display the text "OK" in place of an icon.
+Any Unicode characters may appear, so you can even use `icon = "text:👍"`.

 ### jq Templates